Michael Westbrook: Professional football

-The Washington Redskins selected Westbrook in the first round (fourth overall pick) of the 1995 NFL Draft, and played for seven seasons in Washington, before playing the 2002 season with the Cincinnati Bengals.
+The Washington Redskins selected Westbrook in the first round (fourth overall pick) of the 1995 NFL draft.
+He played for seven seasons in Washington, before playing the 2002 season with the Cincinnati Bengals.

 In August 1997, the Redskins fined Westbrook $50,000 for punching a teammate, running back Stephen Davis, an incident caught by TV news cameras.

 While injuries hampered Westbrook for much of his NFL career, he played all 16 games in 1999 en route to achieving career highs in receptions (65), yards (1,191), and touchdowns (nine).
 Westbrook finished his career with 285 receptions for 4,374 yards and 26 touchdowns.
 He also rushed 22 times for 160 yards and one touchdown.

 NFL statistics

 Martial arts

 Westbrook practiced martial arts during his football playing career, and entered Brazilian Jiu-Jitsu after retirement from the NFL in 2002.
 He has won national and Pan-American events as a brown belt.
 In 2008, he won the International Brazilian Jiu-Jitsu Federation ("IBJJF") World Championship at purple belt.